-2018 Audi A8
+2018 Audi A8 Review, Ratings, Specs, Prices, and Photos

 Bad news: The 2018 Audi A8 is a full-size luxury sedan that’s a relative dinosaur compared to the newer, flashier versions from other automakers.
 Good news: People still love to look at dinosaurs.

 This year, the full-size flagship stands pat with a few optional extras added.
-It’s likely that a completely redesigned A8 isn’t far off. d
+Next year, a new 2019 Audi A8 arrives with sharper styling and it resolves our biggest gripe with this year's car: self-driving tech that helps a driver.

 The 2018 Audi A8 earns a 7.8 on our overall scale thanks to its superlative features and abundant comfort.
 (Read more about how we rate cars.)